-- A. Fire Fighters on the payroll as of August 1 of each year, except for cadets, shall receive five (5) working days 60 hours for Operations Firefighters and 40 hours for Non-Operations Firefighters of personal leave with pay. - B. For purposes of this Article, a "working day" of Personal Leave means: - For Operations Fire Fighters 12 hours - For Non-Operations Fire Fighters on 5/8 schedule 8 hours - For Non-Operations Fire Fighters on 4/10 schedule 10 hours - C.B.
-Personal leave days shall be non-cumulative and must be taken within one (1) year of the date received.
-Use of these days shall be subject to the operating needs of the department and the requests of the employees. - D.C.
-Personal Leave (PL) days must be taken as follows:
+- A. Fire Fighters on the payroll as of August 1 of each year, except for cadets, shall receive 60 hours for Operations Firefighters and 40 hours for Non-Operations Firefighters of personal leave with pay. - B. Personal leave days shall be non-cumulative and must be taken within one (1) year of the date received.
+Use of these days shall be subject to the operating needs of the department and the requests of the employees. - C. Personal Leave (PL) days must be taken as follows:

-For Operations Fire Fighters Three Shifts as follows:
+For Operations Fire Fighters:

-12 PL/12 PL 12 PL/12 PL 12 PL/12 Vac 60 hours of Personal Leave may be taken in 24 hour or 12 hour blocks.
+60 hours of Personal Leave may be taken in 24 hour or 12 hour blocks.
 Personal Leave may only be combined with Vacation Leave if it is the final use of Personal Leave to make a 12 or 24 hour block.